farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 # Docker image limitations

-farmOS has been using Docker and Docker Compose to create and distribute reproducible development environments for the past many years.
+farmOS uses Docker and Docker Compose to create and distribute reproducible development environments.
 Each commit to farmOS builds a new Docker image that includes the environment and development dependencies required to install, test, and lint the core codebase.
 While this process works well to onboard many new contributors and developers of